 During the Commission, IAWJ leadership met with Maria Fernanda Espinosa, President of the General Assembly, with Phumzile Mlambo-Ngcuka, Executive Director of UN Women and with representatives from the United Nations Development Programme with a view to collaborating on projects of mutual interest.

 The IAWJ is a member of the International Legal Assistance Consortium (ILAC), which works to rebuild justice systems in conflict and post-conflict societies.
 The IAWJ also supports the Judicial Integrity Network, set up by the United Nations Office on Drugs and Crimes (UNODC), which concentrates on eliminating corruption, including sextortion, in the justice sector.

 The IAWJ has a two board structure.
 The international board, comprising the officers and representatives from around the world meets once or twice a year.
-On this board, there are currently representatives from Nigeria, Kenya, the Philippines, Australia, Canada, the United States, Paraguay, the Dominican Republic, Spain and Tunisia.
+On this board, there are currently regional representatives from Kenya, South Africa, the Philippines, New Zealand, Canada, the United States, Mexico, the Dominican Republic, Spain and Tunisia.

 There is also a board of managerial trustees (BMT) based in Washington DC, where the executive office of the organisation is based.
 Responsibilities between the two boards are clearly defined and divided in accordance with District of Columbia law.
 Members of the BMT include current and former judges, as well as university professors, lawyers and business leaders.